 - Retirees $10/month

-Where will my dues money go?
-A small fraction of our dues ($4 per person) will go to CWA’s national organization.
-The rest will stay within Local 7799, with one pot of funds for all 4 units.
-DPLWU will have representation on the Local’s finance committee and we will choose the way money is spent together.
+Where does my dues money go?
+A small fraction of our dues ($4 per person) goes to CWA’s national organization.
+The rest stays within Local 7799, with one pot of funds for all 6 units.
+DPLWU has representation on the Local’s finance committee and we choose the way money is spent together.

 What if I can’t afford dues?
 One reason we started our union is because many of our staff are not paid a living wage for Denver.
 Dues may be out of reach, but gains we make in the workplace will affect everyone, not just union members.
 We are here in solidarity to support our entire staff.
-Additionally, we have been committed to establishing a mutual aid fund since the beginning, so stay tuned for details.
+If this is your situation, please reach out and we will work something out.